 rejected them; they also have rejected society, and for this reason they feel

-lonely and alone; they feel like orphans in the world, until the gospel of
+lonely and alone, like orphans in the world, until the gospel of

-Christ came and they responded to it.
-The fact is, all of God’s children are
+Christ came and they responded to Him.
+All of God’s children are

 this world does not belong to them, but some people will never come to this